Anuwry/final-project-cryptic-combat-in-progress/README.md

 ## Windows

-1. Open PowerShell in the project root.
+1. Open PowerShell in the project root
 2. Create a virtual environment:

 ```powershell